-Table 1.4.
-General options: available foripa-server-install and ipa-replica-install
+Table 2.4.
+General options: available for ipa-server-install and ipa-replica-install

-Argument Description -p <directory_manager_passw ord></directory_manager_passw The password of the superuser, cn=Directory Manager , for the LDAP service. -a <ipa_admin_password></ipa_admin_password> The password for the admin IdM administrator account to authenticate to the Kerberos realm.
+Argument Description -d,debug Enables debug logging for more verbose output. -U,unattended Enables an unattended installation session that does not prompt for user input. hostname= server.idm.examp le.com The fully-qualified domain name of the IdM server machine.
+Only numbers, lowercase alphabetic characters, and hyphens (-) are allowed. ip-address 127.0.0.1 Specifies the IP address of the server.
+This option only accepts IP addresses associated with the local interface. dirsrv-config-file <ldif_file_name></ldif_file_name> The path to an LDIF file used to modify the configuration of the directory server instance. -n example.com The name of the LDAP server domain to use for the IdM domain.
+This is usually based on the IdM server's hostname. -p <directory_manager_passw ord></directory_manager_passw The password of the superuser, cn=Directory Manager , for the LDAP service. -a <ipa_admin_password></ipa_admin_password> The password for the admin IdM administrator account to authenticate to the Kerberos realm.
 For ipa-replica-install , use -w instead. -r <kerberos_realm_name ></kerberos_realm_name The name of the Kerberos realm to create for the IdM domain in uppercase, such as EXAMPLE.COM .
 For ipa-replica-install , this specifies the name of a Kerberos realm of an existing IdM deployment. setup-dns Tells the installation script to set up a DNS service within the IdM domain. setup-ca Install and configure a CA on this replica.
 If a CA is not configured, certificate operations are forwarded to another replica with a CA installed.
 For ipa-server-install , a CA is installed by default and you do not need to use this option.

-Table 1.5.
+Table 2.5.
 CA options: available for ipa-ca-install and ipa-server-install

-Argument Description random-serial-numbers Enables Random Serial Numbers version 3 (RSNv3) for the IdM CA. When enabled, the CA generates fully random serial numbers for certificates and requests in PKI without range management.
-IMPORTANT: RSNv3 is supported only for new IdM CA installations.
-If enabled, it is required to use RSNv3 on all PKI services. ca-subject=< SUBJECT> Specifies the CA certificate subject Distinguished Name (default: CN=Certificate Authority,O=REALM.NAME).
-Relative Distinguished Names (RDN) are in LDAP order, with the most specific RDN first. subject-base= <subject></subject> Specifies the subject base for certificates issued by IdM (default O=REALM.NAME).
-Relative Distinguished Names (RDN) are in LDAP order, with the most specific RDN first. external-ca Generates a certificate signing request to be signed by an external CA. ca-signing- algorithm=< ALGORITHM > Specifies the signing algorithm of the IdM CA certificate.
+Argument Description ca-subject= <subject></subject> Specifies the CA certificate subject Distinguished Name (default: CN=Certificate Authority,O=REALM.NAME).
+Relative Distinguished Names (RDN) are in LDAP order, with the most specific RDN first.

+Argument Description subject-base= <subject></subject> Specifies the subject base for certificates issued by IdM (default O=REALM.NAME).
+Relative Distinguished Names (RDN) are in LDAP order, with the most specific RDN first. external-ca Generates a certificate signing request to be signed by an external CA. ca-signing- algorithm= <algorithm></algorithm> Specifies the signing algorithm of the IdM CA certificate.
 Possible values are SHA1withRSA, SHA256withRSA, SHA512withRSA.
 The default is SHA256withRSA.
 Use this option with external-ca if the external CA does not support the default signing algorithm.

-Table 1.6.
-DNS options: available foripa-dns-install, or for ipa-server-install and ipa-replica-install when using --setup-dns
+Table 2.6.
+DNS options: available foripa-dns-install, or foripa-server-install and ipa-replica-install when using --setup-dns